nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/setting-up-your-nuxeo-environment.md

 ---
 {{! excerpt}}

-This how-to is the first step of the tutorial Getting Started with the Nuxeo Platform, that allows to explore the Nuxeo Platform through its REST API.
-It provides instructions to install and run a Nuxeo Platform instance using Docker, Homebrew or the ZIP package.
+This how-to is the first step of the tutorial Getting Started with the Nuxeo Platform, allowing you to explore the Nuxeo Platform through its REST API.
+It provides instructions for installing and running a Nuxeo Platform instance using Docker, Homebrew or the ZIP package.

 {{! /excerpt}}